When is the UK services PMI and how could it affect GBP/USD?

 The UK services PMI overview

-The UK economy will release its November services PMI later in the European session at 0930GMT, which is expected to ease to 55.0 versus 55.6 booked last.
+The UK economy will release its December services PMI later in the European session at 0930GMT, which is expected to come in at 50.7 versus 50.4 booked in November.

 Deviation impact on GBP/USD

 Readers can find FX Street's proprietary deviation impact map of the event below.
 As observed the reaction is likely to remain confined between 10 and 50 pips in deviations up to 2.5 to -2, although in some cases, if notable enough, a deviation can fuel movements of up to 70 pips.

 Haresh Menghani, Analyst at FXStreet explains: “From a technical perspective, the pair managed to hold and rebound sharply from support, marked by 61.8% Fibonacci expansion level of the 1.3175-1.2477 downfall, and a subsequent bounce.
 Currently placed at 61.8% Fibonacci retracement level of this week's sharp fall, a follow-through buying now seems to lift the pair back towards reclaiming the 1.2700 handle.
 The momentum could further get extended but seems more likely to remain capped around the 1.2750 supply zone, also nearing 50-day SMA.
 On the flip side, the 1.2600 handle, coinciding with 50% Fibonacci retracement level, now seems to protect the immediate downside, below which the pair is likely to slide back towards the 1.2555 intermediate support (38.2% Fibonacci retracement level) en-route the key 1.2500 psychological mark.”

 Market themes of the Day: ADP indicates heck of a strong non-farm payroll reading in December

 UK: Services PMI likely to decline to 50.0 in December - TDS

 GBP/USD Technical Analysis: No end in sight for December's consolidation range